queryluke/masseffect-5e-data/data/class-features/power-slam.md

 an adjacent opponent.
 If you miss, the power does nothing and you lose the power slot if you used one.
 If you hit, the target takes damage both from the weapon attack and the power discharged.

-Even if the power affects multiple opponents or an area, when used like this, the spell only affects the target of the melee attack.
+Even if the power affects multiple opponents or an area, when used like this, the power only affects the target of the melee attack.